 - Pay the monthly interest due, at a minimum, so your loan balance doesn’t continue to grow while you’re still in school.

 - Once your budget allows, start to pay extra with each monthly payment.
 Add $100 per month to a 10-year term, $25,000 loan with a 4.5% interest rate and you could shave $2,064.78 off the overall interest due over the life of the loan and pay off your loan 39 months earlier.

 - Make lump sum pre-payments when possible, using bonuses and tax refunds.
 These payments will be applied like a typical monthly payment: interest is paid first, then the remaining is applied to the principal amount.
 A single $1,000 lump sum payment on top of your regular monthly payment applied at the beginning of a 10-year term can shave $546.64 off the total interest payments of that $25,000 loan.

 - Consider refinancing your student loans which may lower your overall interest rate.
 This is a good option if you don’t plan to use federal student loan features such as forbearance or income-based repayment.
 One way to refinance your student loans is with a personal line of credit, which can offer more flexibility and lower interest rates compared to other options.
-First Republic’s Personal Line of Credit offers borrowers fixed rates as low as 2.25% APR after discounts.¹ Please note, this is not a student loan and you may be permanently giving up the benefits of a student loan such as certain deferment, forbearance, and forgiveness options.
+First Republic’s Personal Line of Credit offers borrowers low fixed rates.
+Please note, this is not a student loan and you may be permanently giving up the benefits of a student loan such as certain deferment, forbearance, and forgiveness options.

 In the end, knowledge is power.
 The more you know about how student loan interest works, the easier it will be to find a strategy that most effectively allows you to reduce your balance as quickly as possible.